xbyuan/store-trading-hours-check-tool/README.md

 # Store Trading Hours Check Tool

-A Firebase & jQuery based javascript component to let you be able to check store trading hours near you.
+A Firebase & jQuery based javascript component to let you to be able to check store trading hours near you.

 ## How do I get set up? ##